pkriens/pkriens.github.io/index.md

 my mind.
 In the eighties this happened again when I discovered [Smalltalk] after which I became a (professional) evangelist for [OO].
 While working for [Ericsson Research] in the nineties I was part of founding the [OSGi Alliance].
 The microservices in OSGi _avant la lettre_, blew my mind away again.
+This model of modularity was the next step.

 I am proud to have played a key role in the development of OSGi as the specifications editor and in other roles.
 As the lead developer  of [bnd], a key open source